Byont-Ventures/hackathon/frontend/README.md

 ## Challenge 5 - Minting

-Now that we know how to get the NFT data to display let's mint some NFTs!
+Now that we know how to get the NFT data to display, let's mint some NFTs!
 We have already deployed a smart contract on the Goerli testnet: `https://goerli.etherscan.io/address/0x5b0f9a441246ac78d34c70cdd16d5377343d55de`.
 This contract is a simple ERC721 contract that allows anyone to mint an NFT.

 The goal of this challenge is to mint an NFT using the `mint()` function of the smart contract.
 The `mint()` function takes a single parameter: the address of the owner of the NFT.
 The owner of the NFT is the address that will receive the NFT.